Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

-For the annealed ensemble, a similar expansion in the $\lambda$-parameter gives the cumulants.
-The average current is same as given in \eref{avg_current_slow_general} and with the same explicit expression as in \eref{average_current_ssep}.
-The expressions for the higher cumulants are however different and are provided in the \sref{sec:annealed perturbation}.
+Similar analysis applies for the annealed ensemble.
+The average current is same as given in \eref{average_current_ssep} for the quenched ensemble.
+The expression for the higher cumulants is however different and they are presented in the \sref{sec:annealed perturbation}.